Anapanasati: Post-canonical development

 Counting the breath is attributed by the Theravada tradition to Buddhaghosa's commentary the Visuddhimagga, but Vasubandhu's Abhidharmakośakārikā also teaches the counting of breaths to ten.
-The dhyāna sutras, based on Sarvastivada practices, and translated into Chinese by An Shigao, also recommands counting the breath, and forms the basis of Zen practices.
-In the dhyana sutras his is organized into a teaching called "the six aspects" or "the six means" which according to Florin Deleanu:
+The dhyāna sutras, based on Sarvastivada practices and translated into Chinese by An Shigao, also recommends counting the breath, and forms the basis of Zen practices.
+In the dhyana sutras this is organized into a teaching called "the six aspects" or "the six means":

 Modern sources

-Traditional anapanasati teaches to observe inhalation and exhalation by focusing on the air coming in and out the nostrils, but followers of the Burmese Vipassana movement instead recommend focusing on the abdomen's movement during the act of breathing.
-Other Buddhist schools also teach it as an alternative point of focus.
+Traditional anāpānasati teaches to observe inhalation and exhalation by focusing on the air coming in and out the nostrils, but followers of the Burmese Vipassana movement instead recommend focusing on the abdomen's movement during the act of breathing.
+Other Buddhist schools also teach that as an alternative point of focus.

-According to John Dunne, for the practice to be successful, one should dedicate the practice, and set out the goal of the meditation session.
-According to Philip Kapleau, in Zen practice one may decide to either practice anapanasati while seated or standing or lying down or walking, or to alternate seated, standing, lying down and walking meditation.
+According to John Dunne, for the practice to be successful, one should dedicate to the practice, and set out the goal of the meditation session.
+According to Philip Kapleau, in Zen practice one may decide to either practice anāpānasati while seated or standing or lying down or walking, or while alternating seated, standing, lying down, and walking meditation.
 Then one may concentrate on the breath going through one's nose: the pressure in the nostrils on each inhalation, and the feeling of the breath moving along the upper lip on each exhalation.
 Other times practitioners are advised to attend to the breath at the tanden, a point slightly below the navel and beneath the surface of the body.
 Practitioners may choose to count each inhalation, "1, 2, 3,..." and so on, up to 10, and then begin from 1 again.
-Alternatively people sometimes count the exhalation, "1, 2, 3,...," on both the inhalation and exhalation.
+Alternatively people sometimes also count the exhalation: "1, 2, 3,...", on both the inhalation and exhalation.
 If the count is lost then one should start again from the beginning.

 The type of practice recommended in The Three Pillars of Zen is for one to count "1, 2, 3,..." on the inhalation for a while, then to eventually switch to counting on the exhalation, then eventually, once one has more consistent success in keeping track of the count, to begin to pay attention to the breath without counting.
 There are practitioners who count the breath all their lives as well.
 Beginning students are often advised to keep a brief daily practice of around 10 or 15 minutes a day.
 Also, a teacher or guide of some sort is often considered to be essential in Buddhist practice, as well as the sangha, or community of Buddhists, for support.

-When one becomes distracted from the breath, which happens to both beginning and adept practitioners, either by a thought or something else, then one simply returns their attention back to the breath.
+When one becomes distracted from the breath, which happens to both beginning and adept practitioners, either by a thought or something else, then one simply returns one’s attention back to the breath.
 Philippe Goldin has said that important "learning" occurs at the moment when practitioners turn their attention back to the object of focus, the breath.